-Schools are required to submit their candidates' practical (portfolio) submissions to the designated venue between 8.30 am and 4.00 pm on Tuesday, 17 September 2024.
+Schools must submit their candidates' practical (portfolio) submissions to the designated venue between 8.30 am and 4.00 pm on Tuesday, 23 September 2025.

 Delivery instructions for the portfolios will be sent to schools during Term 3.

 For the Materials Design and Technology ATAR course examination, the weightings are: